henry-luo/mark/docs/index.md

 - Its objects are always properly closed, like JSON and XHTML; whereas HTML self-closing tag rules are non-extensible and error-prone.
 - The DOM produced under Mark model, is just a hierarchy of POJO objects, which can be easily processed using the built-in JS functions or 3rd party libraries, making Mark an ideal candidate for virtual DOM and other application usages.

+## Mark vs. XML

+Comparing to XML, Mark has the following advantages:

+- Mark properties can have complex object as value; whereas XML attribute values always need to be quoted and cannot have complex object as value, which is not flexible in syntax and data model.
+- Mark syntax is much cleaner than XML.
+It does not have all the legacy things like DTD, and it does not have whitespace ambiguity.
+- The data model produced by Mark is fully typed, like JSON; whereas XML is only semi-typed without schema.

 ## Mark Data Model

 Mark object has a very clean and simple data model.
 Each Mark object has 3 facets of data:

-- Type name, which is mapped to `object.constructor.name` under JavaScript.
+- **Type name**, which is mapped to `object.constructor.name` under JavaScript.
-- Properties, are normal JavaScript *named properties*.
+- **Properties**, which are normal JavaScript *named properties*.
-- Contents, which are stored as *indexed properties* inside the same JavaScript object.
+- **Contents**, which are stored as *indexed properties* inside the same JavaScript object.

 Mark utilizes a novel feature in JavaScript that an plain JS object is actually *array-like*, it can contain both named properties and indexed properties.